 To get the most from your visit to Paris, I recommend allowing at least three full days, which means four nights’ accommodation.
 If you are arriving early in the morning, that can be the first day of your sightseeing itinerary but keep in mind that you will probably be quite tired if you’re coming straight off a long haul flight.

-Before visiting Paris I always arm myself with a Paris Museum Pass.
+Before visiting Paris I always arm myself with a Paris Museum Pass (click here to see the options).
 It includes skip-the-line access to around 50 museums and attractions in and around Paris.

 The Pass can be bought in durations of either 2 or 4 consecutive days so plan your sightseeing itinerary based on the number of included attractions that you plan on visiting.